pandas-dev/pandas/web/pandas/pdeps/accepted/0001-purpose-and-guidelines.md

 A PDEP will be accepted by the core development team, and decisions will be made based on the [pandas governance document](https://github.com/pandas-dev/pandas-governance/blob/master/governance.md).

-Once a PDEP is accepted, it is unclear how the implementation will happen.
+Once a PDEP is accepted, any contributions can be made toward the implementing the PDEP with an open-ended completion timeline .
 The pandas project development, with a mix of volunteers and developers paid from different sources, and development priorities are difficult to understand or forecast.
 For companies, institutions or individuals with interest in seeing a